eth-cscs/sarus/doc/overview/overview.rst

 directory <config-reference-rootfsFolder>` inside the OCI bundle location through several steps:

-1. The squashfs file corresponding to the image requested by the user is mounted as a *loop device* on the configured rootfs mount point.
+1. The SquashFS file corresponding to the image requested by the user is mounted as a *loop device* on the configured rootfs mount point.
 The loop mount allows access to the image filesystem as if it resided on a real block device (i.e. a storage drive).
 Since Sarus images are likely to be stored on network parallel filesystems, reading multiple different files from the image [#f1]_ causes the thrashing of filesystem metadata, and consequently a significant performance degradation.
-Loop mounting the image prevents metadata thrashing and improves caching behavior, as all container instances access a single squashfs file on the parallel filesystem.
+Loop mounting the image prevents metadata thrashing and improves caching behavior, as all container instances access a single SquashFS file on the parallel filesystem.
 The effectiveness of this approach has already been demonstrated by Shifter [ShifterCUG2015]_.